PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

   ControlPath ~/.ssh/sockets/%p-%h-%r
 ```

-Below is a sample file of `.ssh/config` for multiple clusters (**replace aturing with your NetID**).
+Below is a sample file for Mac and Linux of `.ssh/config` for multiple clusters (**replace aturing with your NetID**).
 You should only enter stanzas for the clusters and machines that you have acces to.

 ```
 Host tigressgateway.princeton.edu tigressgateway